dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 content-specific discussion topics**, but do not select any discussion topics.

 In Studio, in each unit where you have created differentiated content for learners in each enrollment track, you add two discussion components.
-You give each discussion component an appropriate display name, and use the visibility settings to make one available only to learners in the "Free" enrollment track, and the other available only to learners in the "Certificate" enrollment track.
+You use the visibility settings to make one available only to learners in the "Free" enrollment track, and the other available only to learners in the "Certificate" enrollment track.

 You test the course to make sure that learners in each track see the intended content, using the "View As" options in the LMS to view the content first as a